typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

    - Trim prefix - `name = MyInterface`
 1. validate suffix - no check
 1. validate format - pass

+One final note is that if the name were to become empty via this trimming process, it is considered to match all `format`s.
+An example of where this might be useful is for generic type parameters, where you want all names to be prefixed with `T`, but also want to allow for the single character `T` name.

 #### `format`